 Your authentic feelings about your abuser are buried beneath the apparently inextricable bond.
 In order to extricate yourself, you must develop a separation between the bond and your actual reality of the abuse.
 Write about the abuse when you feel safe to do so; consult a trauma-informed, validating mental health professional; speak with other survivors to validate the manipulation and mistreatment you’ve endured.

 Holding onto the reality of the abuse, as well as your true feelings about it, is one of the most important things you can do in order to resist the gaslighting effect, release self-blame and begin to break the chains of the trauma bond.
 The bond may keep you attached to your abuser, but it is possible to sever it and regain your power.

 Copyright © 2016 by Shahida Arabi.

 All rights reserved.
-This article is derived from copyrighted excerpts from Becoming the Narcissist’s Nightmare: How to Devalue and Discard the Narcissist While Supplying Yourself.
 No part of this entry may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author.
 This includes adaptations in all forms of media.